iartarisi/popcorn/README.markdown

 Demo
 ----

-Note: A test/demo instance is currently available at http://popcorn.mapleoin.eu.
+Note: A test/demo instance with more information is currently available at http://popcorn.mapleoin.eu.

 Introduction
 ------------